 An interventional radiologist specializes in treating disorders of the body using minimally-invasive techniques and the blood vessels to gain access into the body.
 An interventional radiologist has additional education and training (fellowship) above and beyond the required four years of a basic diagnostic radiology residency.
-All of the interventional radiologists associated with Community Health Network are board certified by the American Board of Radiology.
+All of the interventional radiologists associated with Community Health Network are board certified by the American Board of Radiology and are certified MD Anderson Cancer Network® physicians.
+Learn more about common IR procedures and conditions that can be treated below.

 It is normal for women to experience a heavy menstrual period or cramps from time to time.
 What is not normal is a heavy period that impacts how you live your daily life or pelvic pain that is constant or unbearable.
 One possible cause of these symptoms is common, non-cancerous growths on the uterine wall called uterine fibroids.
 Symptoms of uterine fibroids can be effectively treated with uterine fibroid embolization (UFE), a minimally-invasive alternative to hysterectomy.